PATIENT INFORMATION

 After Hours Medical Service

-For after hours medical attention you may contact the Australian Locum Medical Service on 132 660.
+For after hours medical attention you may contact the Doctor Doctor Locum Service on 132 660.
 Alternatively, you may attend the Emergency Department of the Monash Medical Centre, Alfred Hospital or the Epworth Hospital.
-For life threatening emergencies, remember to dial 000 for an Ambulance.
+Urgent care clinics are available at:

 For Non-English Speaking Patients